by Eleanor Saussey | Sep 18, 2024

 This necklace has now been sold, however if you are interested in seeing any of the colour theory jewellery that we currently have available in our shop click here.

 This necklace was made from raw amethyst stones, faceted hematite and finished with a handmade sterling silver clasp.
 The raw amethyst adds not only texture but a whole spectrum of purples.
-The electroplated hematite added a reflective sparkle to the necklace which made it a great statement piece.

 This necklace has now been sold, however if you are interested in seeing any of the colour theory jewellery that we currently have available in our shop click here.